 - It is advised to configure the components connected to IN_PORT1, IN_PORT2 and OUT_PORT_RESULT of the Join component before configuring Join component.
 This allows join component to pick input and output structures appropriately.
 Input and output structures can also be provided in the CPS of Join.
-But, to make sure there are no schema mismatches after configuring all components, it is suggested to configure the components connected to this component before Join is configured - The message sent on OUT_PORT_RESULT contains message properties from both messages that are joined to form the result.
-However, if some properties with same names are present in both the input message, then the result message will contain values from input message received on IN_PORT2 for such properties.
-Similarly, all JMS headers in the result message contains values from JMS headers in the message received on IN_PORT2. - The message containing application context value that has to be retained in the output message should be sent on IN_PORT2. - More than three input structures (including Application Context) and one output structure cannot be added. - Only after Join component receives at least one input message on each input port, it will perform the join operation and sends message onto output ports.
+But, to make sure there are no schema mismatches after configuring all components, it is suggested to configure the components connected to this component before Join is configured - More than three input structures (including Application Context) and one output structure cannot be added. - Only after Join component receives at least one input message on each input port, it will perform the join operation and sends message onto output ports.
 If ten messages are received on the first input port and five on the second input port or vice versa, then the join is performed five times.